 That Starbucks latte you religiously order every day might revert to a weekly deal or homemade brew.
 You don’t need to necessarily give up the things you love, just find creative ways to save money, such as on groceries.

-A simple spread for a simple concept. (via Pin source)
+A simple spread for a simple concept. (via Pin image)

 There are many great visual ideas to motivate you to save up for things you may need, like a new laptop if yours is breaking down, or want, like a vacation.

-This basic overview of your finances that shouldn’t making keeping up with your money too difficult.
-Keep track of the money in your bank accounts, your expenses, and set a savings goal each month. (via a)
+Keep track of the money in your bank accounts, your expenses, and set a savings goal each month. (via Pin image)

 When you gain more confidence with your money, you’ll see that your goals get bigger and bigger and you set yourself up to be more comfortable financially.
 Whereas in the beginning you might think about short-term goals, once you feel better with your money, you’ll think about the long term as well.